THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Lessons for Today’s Business Leaders

 Lincoln’s leadership principles are forever relevant for business leaders.
-Nothing is outdated in setting an example, staying close to the people, creating compelling visions of the future, and communicating effectively.
+Setting an example, staying close to the people, creating compelling visions of the future, and communicating effectively are not outdated.

 Current and future business leaders can emulate the overarching philosophy behind Abraham Lincoln’s leadership and many of its practical aspects and attitudes.